soggybag/Hoppy-Bunny-SpriteKit-Swift/P8-Implementing-Points/content.md

 #Adding the score label

 > [action]
-> Drag a *Label* object into the *GameScene.sks*, set the *Name* to `scoreLabel` and set the font to something you like and will also be easy for the player to read.
+> Drag a *Label* object into the *GameScene.sks*, set the *Name* to `scoreLabel`.
+Set the font to something you like and will also be easy for the player to read.
 > You could try `Helvetica Neue, Bold, 72`.
 Set the *Z Position* to `10` as you want to ensure it's always in the foreground.
 >
 > ![Add label](../Tutorial-Images/xcode_spritekit_add_score_label.png)